New Italy PM wins confidence vote on tough reform plans

 Monti won the vote in the Senate by 281 votes to 25, with only the pro-devolution Northern League voting against him.

-He faces another confidence vote in the Chamber of Deputies, the lower house, at around 1300 GMT on Friday which he is also expected to win comfortably, after which he will be fully empowered.
+He faces another confidence vote in the Chamber of Deputies, the lower house, at around 1 p.m.
+British time on Friday which he is also expected to win comfortably, after which he will be fully empowered.

-"The government recognizes that it was formed to resolve a serious emergency," Monti said, setting out sweeping reforms to welfare, pensions and the labor market that are expected to be unpopular.
+"The government recognises that it was formed to resolve a serious emergency," Monti said, setting out sweeping reforms to welfare, pensions and the labour market that are expected to be unpopular.

 Monti, who was sworn in on Wednesday at the head of a technocrat government after a rushed transition from discredited ex-premier Silvio Berlusconi, said Italy risked having its fate decided by other countries if it did not act.